Krista R. Muis

-Krista Renee Muis is a Canadian professor and Canada Research Chair in epistemic cognition and self-regulated learning at McGill University.
-Muis was elected a member of the College of New Scholars of the Royal Society of Canada in 2018.
+Krista Renee Muis is a Canadian professor and James McGill Professor in epistemic cognition and self-regulated learning at McGill University.
+Muis was elected a member of the College of New Scholars of the Royal Society of Canada in 2018, and is now Fellow of the Royal Society of Canada (2025).

 Early life and education

 Born in Kingston, Ontario, Canada, Muis earned her Bachelor of Arts in psychology from the University of Waterloo and her Master's degree in psychophysics and math psychology from the University of Victoria.

 She then moved on to Simon Fraser University where she graduated with her doctorate in educational psychology and the Dean's Medal for a 4.33 cumulative grade point average.
 She was also awarded the Dunlop Award for Outstanding Doctoral Dissertation in Canada.
 While a doctoral student, Muis served on the Provincial Degree Program Review Committee and served as a research assistant.
-In 2000, she was employed by the Ministry of Education to serve as a research analyse and was awarded the Social Sciences and Humanities Research Council Award for 2002 to 2004.
+In 2000, she was employed by the Ministry of Education to serve as a research analyst and was awarded the Social Sciences and Humanities Research Council Award for 2002 to 2004.